Rob Abel, Ed.D., Chief Executive Officer

 Kidwell is a frequent speaker on innovation, entrepreneurship, technology transfer, regional innovation ecosystems, innovations in learning technologies and future models for educational delivery.
 She is an expert in learning technologies, program design, and change management to foster innovation in higher education.
 Kidwell earned a Doctorate of Business Administration from Grenoble Ecole de Management, France; a Master of Science, Technology Commercialization and Bachelors of Arts, History from the University of Texas at Austin.

-Melissa Loble , Senior Vice President, Customer Success and Partnerships, Instructure
+Melissa Loble , Chief Customer Experience Officer, Instructure

-Melissa Loble serves as the Senior Vice President, Customer Success & Partnerships for Instructure.
+Melissa Loble serves as the Chief Customer Experience Officer for Instructure.
 In this capacity, she leads Instructure's customer success, services, and partnership organizations, all of which enable customers to successfully leverage Instructure’s solutions to create highly engaging and effective learning environments for their communities.
 Driving innovation in the customer experience is central to Melissa’s mission.
 Melissa has spent 20 years in the educational technology world, working for a number of technology suppliers and educational institutions, as well as teaching leadership courses focused on managing technology for educational change.
 Melissa earned her MA in Educational Policy from Teachers’ College, Columbia University, and an MBA in Leadership from the Columbia Business School.

 Phillip Miller, Vice President of Teaching and Learning, Blackboard